harshasunny/tv-shows/README.md

 #### Vue.js
 Vue.js is progressive javascript framework, which is lightweight, modular and provide flexible development environment.

+##### Why Vue.js
+It is new and smaller in size.
+It has taken the best features from Angular & React and It has been learning from the mistakes and successes of React & Angular.
+It is developer friendly, popular and choosen by many developers.

 #### Vue cli
 Standard Tooling for Vue.js Development.
 Ref [Vue.js](https://cli.vuejs.org/)
 #### Vuetify